 - For more flavor, use chicken or vegetable stock instead of water.
+You can also use a mix of both stock and water.
 Also, you can add herbs such as cilantro and parsley right before serving.

 - You can make a big batch of this instant pot brown rice during the weekend and measure it into meal prep containers.
-Make your favorite protein (chicken or beef, I'm not a fan of seafood for meal prep) and refrigerate to have food ready during the week.
+Make your favorite protein and refrigerate to have food ready during the week.

 - Store the leftovers in an airtight container and refrigerate for up to 5 days.
 Reheat in the microwave or in a pan with a little bit of water over medium low heat.